XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 In order to robustly monitor incoming payments, gateways should do the following:

 * Keep a record of the most-recently-processed transaction.
 That way, if you temporarily lose connectivity, you know how far to go back.
 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
 Only transactions with the result code `tesSUCCESS` can change non-XRP balances.
+Only transactions from a validated ledger are final.
 * Look out for Partial Payments.
 If an incoming transaction has a `destination_balance_changes` field (Ripple-REST) or a `meta.AmountDelivered` field (WebSocket/JSON-RPC), then use that to see how much money *actually* got delivered to the destination account.
 Payments with the partial-payment flag enabled are considered "successful" if any non-zero amount is delivered, even miniscule amounts.
 (The flag is called `"partial_payment": true` in REST, and `tfPartialPayment` in WebSocket/JSON-RPC)
 * Some transactions modify your balances without being payments directly to or from one of your accounts.
-For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's cold wallet's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances. <span class='draft-comment'>(How does this look in REST?)</span>
+For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's cold wallet's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances.
+See [TransferRate](#transferrate) for more information.

 To make things simpler for your users, we recommend monitoring for incoming payments to hot wallets and the cold wallet, and treating the two equivalently.

 As an added precaution, we recommend regularly comparing the balances of your Ripple cold wallet account with the Ripple-backing funds in your internal accounting system.
-The cold wallet's balance should be the negative of the assets you hold, backing Ripple.
+The cold wallet's shows all outstanding issuances as negative balances, which should be match the positive assets you hold outside the network, backing Ripple.
 If the two do not match up, then you should check that you have processed all transactions correctly.

+* Use the [Get Account Balances method](ripple-rest.html#get-account-balances) (Ripple-REST) or the [`account_lines` command](rippled-apis.html#account-lines) (rippled) to check your balances.

 ## Destination Tags ##